pgspider/influxdb_fdw/README.md

 - **user** as *string*, no default

-  The user credential to connect to InfluxDB.
+  The user credential to connect to InfluxDB ver.
+1.x.

 - **password** as *string*, no default

-  The password credential to connect to InfluxDB.
+  The password credential to connect to InfluxDB ver.
+1.x.

+- **auth_token** as *string*, no default

+  The auth_token credential to connect to InfluxDB ver.
+2.x.

 ## CREATE FOREIGN TABLE options